16 Types of Wedding Dress Embellishments Explained, From Embroidery to Beading

 Sash

-A removable piece of ribbon or other material that is worn around the waist like a belt.
+Sashes are removable pieces of ribbon or other material that is worn around the waist like a belt.
 Depending on the style, wedding dress sashes can be tied, buttoned or hooked into place.
 They're frequently adorned with other embellishments, like beading, rhinestones or embroidery.
-Sashes are sometimes included with wedding dresses—otherwise, they can easily be purchased from most bridal retailers or handmade by a seamstress.
+Sashes are sometimes included with wedding dresses, but you can also purchase them from most bridal retailers or have a seamstress make them by hand.

 Sequins

-Circular, iridescent plastic discs sewn onto fabric to achieve a glistening effect.
+These circular, iridescent plastic discs are sewn onto fabrics to achieve a glistening effect.
 Unlike paillettes, sequins are much smaller in diameter (usually only a few centimeters) and are secured flat in place by a hole in the center.
-White sequins are often used on wedding dresses to add a barely-there hint of shimmer.
+White sequins are often used on wedding dresses to add a barely there hint of shimmer.